 In any case, you’re not alone.

-More than ever (thanks to COVID-19 aka coronavirus), millions of folks are searching Google for their online gold mine.
+More than ever, millions of folks are searching Google for their online gold mine.

 Only to discover…

 Thanks to the internet, there’s never been more ways to work from home.